Push-forwards for Witt groups of schemes: Introduction

 Thus $k \LTens k$ is the complex

 which has unbounded homology.
-On the other hand, the unbounded derived category $D_{qc}$ of complexes with quasi-coherent cohomology admits a symmetric monoidal closed structure (this is not completely obvious, see Theorem \ref{ClosedMonStructures_theo}).
+On the other hand, the unbounded derived category $D_{qc}$ of complexes with quasi-coherent cohomology admits a closed symmetric monoidal structure; this is not completely obvious, see Theorem \ref{ClosedMonStructures_theo}.
 But this category is not suitable to define Witt groups, because there is no obvious (strong) duality on it and, anyway, as Eilenberg swindle type of arguments show for $K$-theory, unbounded categories are not the good framework to define cohomology theories.
-Still, the symmetric monoidal closed structure on $D_{qc}$ is useful to prove systematically the commutativity of diagrams (such as \eqref{dualPres_diag}).
-That is, we can use the framework of \cite{Calmes08_pre} to prove this commutativity in the large symmetric monoidal closed category $D_{qc}$ and then notice that all functors used in the definition of the duality ($\RHom(-,K)$ for some suitable $K$) and the push-forward ($Rf_*$) actually restrict to $D_{b,c}$ under mild additional assumptions.
-Thus, the commutativity of the diagrams involved is proved in large categories by general symmetric monoidal closed methods, but the diagrams actually often live in a smaller category whose Witt groups are interesting.
+Still, the closed symmetric monoidal structure on $D_{qc}$ is useful to prove systematically the commutativity of diagrams such as \eqref{dualPres_diag}.
+That is, we can use the framework of \cite{Calmes09} to prove this commutativity in the large closed symmetric monoidal category $D_{qc}$ and then notice that all functors used in the definition of the duality ($\RHom(-,K)$ for some suitable $K$) and the push-forward ($\Rf_*$) actually restrict to $D_{b,c}$ under mild additional assumptions.
+Thus, the commutativity of the diagrams involved is proved in large categories by general closed symmetric monoidal methods, but the diagrams actually often live in a smaller category whose Witt groups are interesting.

 A technical point arising is the construction of the functors involved in the symmetric monoidal structure as well as $\Lf^*$, $\Rf_*$ and $f^!$ on the unbounded derived category $D_{qc}$.
-This relies on the work of Spaltenstein \cite{Spaltenstein88} as well as on the very useful book in preparation of Lipman \cite{Lipman_pre}.
-The latter is only available online for the moment, but it is already a reference in the subject of Grothendieck duality, has been cited in several publications and, more importantly, contains very detailed explanations of all constructions; we allowed ourselves to quote some of its results.
+This relies on the work of Spaltenstein \cite{Spaltenstein88}, the articles of Neeman \cite{Neeman96,Neeman10} and on the very useful notes of Lipman \cite{Lipman09}, which are a reference on Grothendieck duality and contain very detailed explanations of all constructions.